Good butt exercises (or glute exercises) are the most impactful for overall body.

 I’ve found (and maybe you agree), that if you find an easy, almost effortless, and rewarding routine, then you would continue doing (like your lifelong healthy eating diet plan)…

-Well, on that mission, I discovered some arm, leg, and butt exercises (described below), that give our overall delicate bodies, better results with little effort, that never gets old, and help you stay young and ageless.
+On that mission, I discovered some good butt exercises (described below), that give our overall delicate bodies, better results with little effort, that never gets old, and help you stay young and ageless.

 Not to mention, the benefit of exercising without a gym.
 You can do these exercises when you just need a break (instead of opening the fridge for a snack or when you want to watch a few minutes of television).